puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_dns.markdown

 > That's it!
 You've created a Ruby template to populate `/etc/resolv.conf`.

-## Add the resolv.conf File to Your Main Manifest
+## Add the resolv.conf file to your main manifest

 1. On the Puppet master, open `/etc/resolv.conf` with your text editor, and copy the IP address of your master's nameserver (in this example, the nameserver is `10.0.2.3`).